leonzalion/Fulm/README.md

 [Version v0.1-alpha is out!](https://github.com/leonzalion/Fulm/releases/tag/v0.1-alpha)

 **Currently, due to performance issues, the minimum number of second delay between each screenshot is 1.
 This is an issue I'm fully aware of and keen on fixing.
-In the meantime, if you're planning to record a time-lapse long sessions that you wish to be sped up considerably, Fulm will work well for you :)**
+In the meantime, if you're planning to time-lapse a long session that you wish to be sped up considerably, Fulm will work well for you :)**